The timber we choose to work with and why

 For the twenty years our studio workshop was in North Melbourne we spent most of our holidays on the east coast of Tasmania.
 It is a magnificent location with incredible scenery.
 We have purpose built a studio workshop and without the overheads of operating in a large city based studio we are able to be much more considered in the way we approach the design and manufacturing process from an environmental perspective.

 We have worked with a variety of materials and processes over the twenty plus years of our business – utilising metals, alloys, stone, plaster, resins, fabrics, foams and timber – a material we have explored with steam bending, moulding, laminating and turning just to name a few processes.
 Over time we have stopped using materials with poor environmental credentials either in their production, processing, transportation or disposal.
 We still use a small amount of steel, predominantly in hardware and lighting frames – and some fabrics such as cotton and linen but our work is now 95% timber.
-The timber we are now using is ‘local’ timber and as a result we are able to further reduce our carbon footprint.
 Additionally, we are now finishing our pieces with an oil/wax product which, when fully cured, is strong and durable.
 It’s a natural product and produces a soft, light natural finish.
 As a result of the way we design and manufacture our pieces our waste is minimal.
 Any timber waste is used in heating our home and studio workshop.
 We only purchase biodegradable materials and we re-use any material which comes from our suppliers.

 Our designs and where we fit in the market